 Ok, POS powered up?
 Let’s get to it then: Here are five key retail reports that will boost profitability, productivity and performance.

-Freshness is the name of the game, and this KPI can be run many different ways—by brand, category, class and more—in order to determine how well your merchandise is performing over a set period of time.
+Freshness is the name of the game, and your sell-through rate can be run many different ways—by brand, category, class and more—in order to determine how well your merchandise is performing over a set period of time.
 After all, the goal is to move through inventory at a full-price margin before it gets stale.
 When you keep an eye on this data in real time, you’re able to pivot quickly when things aren’t selling.

 Check out these five ways to keep inventory fresh and improve sell-through before resorting to markdowns.

 Sales cycles vary for different types of businesses, but looking at inventory over a three-week period is usually a safe frame.
 Just remember to exclude any inventory that has been on the floor for less than three weeks in that case.

 Sometimes you need a little reminder of what you’ve already ordered, especially when you’re planning to buy more!
 Having this metric at your fingertips will keep you agile when you need to replenish or cancel an order.
 Noticing a trend and already have an order placed?
 Maybe it’s time to add a few more units before the order ships, or vice versa.
 Your marketing and merchandising teams can also use this report to plan campaigns well in advance of the merchandise arriving.
 When the shipment hits, boom—they are ready to go!

 4. Vendor Performance

 This report is all about holding vendors accountable.
 It serves as a powerful tool to critically understand which brands you should go deeper in and which you may want to drop.
 Equally important, it makes for a fantastic negotiating tool—at buys, but also once the product is already on your floor.
 If their product isn’t moving, share the report with the vendor; they may be willing to accept a return-to-vendor or swap, or offer you a better discount on your next order.